 Section 2.04 - Council as a Continuing Body

 The Council shall be a continuing body and proceedings which have been lawfully begun by one Council can be prosecuted by succeeding Councils until completed and made effective.

-Within the first eight days of January following each regular municipal election, the Council shall organize itself and appoint a Clerk of Council and other necessary employees of Council, and set their duties, bonds and compensation, and appoint from its membership a President pro tempore who, without relinquishing his right to vote on all matters coming before Council, shall perform the duties of the President of Council during his absence from any meeting of Council and while the President of Council is absent from the City or is temporarily unable for any cause to perform his duties.
+Within the first eight days of January following each regular municipal election, the Council shall organize itself and appoint a Clerk of Council and other necessary employees of Council, and set their duties, bonds and compensation, and appoint from its membership a President pro tempore who, without relinquishing the right to vote on all matters coming before Council, shall perform the duties of the President of Council during the President of Council’s absence from any meeting of Council and while the President of Council is absent from the City or is temporarily unable for any cause to perform said duties.
 Council shall adopt its own rules, regulations, and bylaws except as otherwise provided in this Charter.

 A majority of the members elected or appointed to Council shall constitute a quorum for the transaction of business at any meeting of Council, but a lesser number may adjourn the meeting from time to time and compel the attendance of absent members in such manner and under such penalties as Council may prescribe.
 The passage of ordinances and resolutions shall require the affirmative vote of a majority of those elected or appointed to Council, unless a larger number is specified in this Charter or by the laws of the State of Ohio.